Kotti/kotti_user_manual/docs/example/example.rst

 ..
 Image:: ../images/edit_front_page_save_flash_message.png

-And now we are off and running with a new site.
+And now we are off and running with a new fruit stand website.